 Unlike BiPAP machines, CPAP machines are available in a range of sizes.
 The most common type is intended to be used at home and is slightly smaller than a shoebox, while travel versions may be small enough to fit in the palm of your hand.
 Travel models sometimes have backup batteries for use while camping, and FAA-approved models are available for use on planes.

-BiPAP machines have up to three settings for the switch between IPAP and EPAP:
+BiPAP machines have up to three settings for the switch between IPAP and EPAP.

-- Spontaneous switching automatically senses the user’s breathing pattern and switches between the two pressure levels when they naturally inhale and exhale.
+- Spontaneous: Spontaneous switching automatically senses the user’s breathing pattern and switches between the two pressure levels when they naturally inhale and exhale.
 The majority of BiPAP users rely on this setting, and it is standard for BiPAP devices.

-- Timed switching allows users to program how long each IPAP and EPAP phase should last.
+- Timed: Timed switching allows users to program how long each IPAP and EPAP phase should last.
 This ensures users take the correct number of breaths per minute and can function much like a ventilator.

-BiPAP vs CPAP: Which is Best for You?
+BiPAP vs CPAP: Which Is Best for You?

 CPAP users usually have an adjustment period before they feel comfortable using their machines.
 Discomfort can be managed by adjusting settings, experimenting with climate control accessories or different mask types, or using a machine that slightly reduces air pressure on the exhale.
-BiPAP is available for patients who do not tolerate CPAP therapy, but this switch must be decided on and supervised by a sleep specialist.
+BiPAP treatment is available for patients who do not tolerate CPAP therapy, but this switch must be decided on and supervised by a sleep specialist.

 - Was this article helpful?